erikp9000/cpm-ndos/README.md

   - LDNDOS /k *[Unloads NDOS and NIOS and warm starts the system]*

-## NDOS.SPR

-This is the relocatable core of NDOS.
-It should not require any changes to run on CP/M 2.2 systems.

 ## NIOS.SPR

 NIOS.ASM is an example of the NIOS used by the NDOS.
 This file must be customized